aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiParsePost"></a>
 # **pdfWebapiParsePost**
-> FileResponse pdfWebapiParsePost(files)
+> FileResponse pdfWebapiParsePost(files, documentPassword)

-Parse document.
+Parse Document.

-Parses the provided files using a parser service.
+Analyses and extracts relevant content from the provided document files.
+The parsing service organizes the data within your documents to make it accessible and tailored to your specific requirements.

 ### Example
 ```java